adosia/adosia-token/README.md

 Compatible open hardware boards flashed using Adosia's open source [phoenix connect script](https://github.com/adosia/adosia-iot/tree/master/SPACE_v2.2/adosia_phoenix) and the Arduino IDE will automatically connect to Adosia servers to download the latest Adosia binary.

-The schematics and layout files for Adosia's open hardware SPACE v2.2 IO board (compatible with WEMOS D1R2 WiFi baseboard) can be found [here](https://github.com/adosia/adosia-iot/tree/master/SPACE_v2.2/hardware)
+The schematics and layout files for Adosia's open hardware SPACE v2.2 IO board (compatible with WEMOS D1R2 WiFi baseboard) can be found [here](https://github.com/adosia/adosia-iot/tree/master/SPACE_v2.2/hardware/IO_BOARD_WEMOS_D1R2)

-Adosia will publish manufacturing files for the WEMOS D1 Mino board in the near future.
+Adosia will publish manufacturing schematic and layout files for an IO board compatible with the WEMOS D1 Mini baseboard in the near future.